igor110055/nino_on_chain/RESEARCH/DCR_METRICS_LIST.md

 ## Trading / Price-Focused
 - Very fast / slow block times: miners sweating from either (1) difficulty in earning subisidies due to mining competitiveness or (2) price is too low to justify the mining cost, which *likely* results in more selling pressure
+- You're much better off using Mini Mining Pulse (21 day) with the original Mining Pulse (63 day), you want confluence between the two for higher conviction
 - Large outflows from the ticket pool are indicative of extremes in price action, and likely showing latent DCR selling power coming onto the market
 - The realized price for Decred is very dynamic due to the fact that HODLers coins are constantly in motion via tickets.
 This dynamic nature makes the realized price a quality measure for identifying the stakeholder-wide on-chain cost-basis, and serves as the ultimate price support during bull markets (viceversa for bear markets)
 - PoW lifetime subsidies issued line has historically been very strong bear-market-bottoming support